Code-4-Community/learning-resources/docs/jumpstart/week-9.md

 SELECT column1, column2 FROM table WHERE column1 < 5
 ```

-## Aggregate Functions
+### Aggregate Functions
 If you've used Excel before, you probably appreciate the statistics operations that allow you to
  quickly get info about data entries, like average() and max().
 As you might expect, Postgres
   includes this functionality out of the box.

-### Count
+#### Count
 For example, let's say we want to know how many entries are in a table.
 This is trivial:

 ```sql
 SELECT COUNT(*) FROM table
 ```

+The asterisk tells Postgres to count all rows, including `NULL`s and duplicates.
+We can also add
-We can add `WHERE` clauses to count only entries that satisfy some condition, like this:
+ `WHERE` clauses to count only entries that satisfy some condition, like this:

 ```sql
 SELECT COUNT(*) FROM table WHERE column3 = false